 - Temptation Cancun (Cancun, Mexico) – The recently-remodeled Temptation is an adults-only resort with a young-ish crowd (mostly late-twenties to just-breaching-forties, with the occasional younger or older), and three pools (‘fun’, ‘sports’, and ‘quiet’) all of which allow topless — but not nude — sunbathing.
 Very fun, party atmosphere, lots of activities, and a sexy vibe.

-- Iberostar Grand Hotel Paraiso (Cancun, Mexico) – The Iberostar Grand Hotel Paraiso is chic, elegant, and 5-star all the way.
+- Iberostar Grand Hotel Paraiso (Playa del Carmen, Mexico) – The Iberostar Grand Hotel Paraiso is chic, elegant, and 5-star all the way.
 It’s adults only, so topless sunbathing is permitted around the pool, but not on the beach, because the beach is part of the Iberostar Complex that includes several family resorts.
 They do play music at the pool, but overall it’s a more relaxed atmosphere, much less of a party-crowd than you’ll find at other all-inclusive resorts.

 - Breathless Riviera Cancun (Riviera Maya, Mexico) – This is a brand-new, ultra-contemporary chic resort (526 rooms) that’s just a 15 minute drive from the Cancun airport.
 Featuring three distinct and unique sections – the xhale club section for those seeking an elevated level of personal service and luxury (with an exclusive pool), the energy center for those looking to mix & mingle (with a social pool) and the xcelerate Party Zone for those who live and breathe for the party (with yes, a ‘party’ pool).
 Topless sunbathing is allowed at one pool (the party pool, natch) and on the beach.

-- The Grand Oasis Sens (Cancun, Mexico) – We recently discovered this resort thanks to input from a reader (thanks Lorna!) and here’s a warning: reviews are decidedly ‘mixed’, some love it and some hate it, but we’re including it because YES you can sunbathe topless at The Grand Oasis Sens.
+- Grand Oasis Sens (Cancun, Mexico) – We recently discovered this resort thanks to input from a reader (thanks Lorna!) and here’s a warning: reviews are decidedly ‘mixed’, some love it and some hate it, but we’re including it because YES you can sunbathe topless at the Grand Oasis Sens.
 With a fun, romantic, and sexy vibe throughout – from its Casino to a Cabaret-style evening show to a ‘kinky’ night club – this resort is all about adding a healthy dose of sensual pleasure along with your usual vacation relaxation.
 For topless sunbathing there’s a secluded topless-optional pool, but we recommend booking the Sian Ka’an room category to get the most amenities included.

 - Couples Negril (Negril, Jamaica) AND